benmccormick/benmccormick_blog_posts/_posts/2013-06-10-how-I-use-stackoverflow.markdown

 [^1]: Satisfaction is of course relative.
 Sometimes the user who asked the question may be happy with an answer that I think is wrong or questionable, sometime I  may feel like the question has been answered well even if the original poster did not get the exact answer he was looking for.

 [^2]: Interesting for me means vanillaJS questions or referencing web technologies or libraries that I'm interested in.
-I'll take a look at other questions, but I generally avoid trying to answer questoins that I feel would require real understanding of a framework to answer idiomatically if I don't already know the framework.
+I'll take a look at other questions, but I generally avoid trying to answer questions that I feel would require real understanding of a framework to answer idiomatically if I don't already know the framework.

 [^3]: Along with contemplating for the thousandth time why people try to use jQuery without including the library in a script tag first.